psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 Mr. Editor,

-We have the pleasure of sending you the prospectus of "De Navorscher," a new Dutch periodical, grounded upon the same principle as its valuable and valiant predecessor, " Notes anp Queries."
+We have the pleasure of sending you the prospectus of "De Navorscher," a new Dutch periodical, grounded upon the same principle as its valuable and valiant predecessor, " Notes and Queries."
 The title, when translated into English, would be — _" The Searcher; a medium of intellectual exchange and literary intercourse between all who know something, have to ask something, or can solve something."_ If it be glorious for you to have proposed a good example, we think it honourable for us to follow it.

 Though we do not wish to be our own trumpets, we can say that never a Dutch newspaper was greeted, before its appearance, by such favourable prognostics.
 Your idea, Mr. Editor, was received with universal applause; and Mr. Frederik Muller, by whom " De Navorscher" will be published, is not only a celebrated bookseller, but also one of our most learned *bookmen*.

-Ready to promote by every means in our power the friendly intercourse between your country and our fatherland, we desire of you to lay the following plan before the many readers of " Notes anp Queries."
+Ready to promote by every means in our power the friendly intercourse between your country and our fatherland, we desire of you to lay the following plan before the many readers of " Notes and Queries."

-1. Every Query, which, promulgated by our English sister, would perhaps find a solution when meeting the eyes of *Dutch* readers, will be TRANLATED for them by her foreign brother.
+1. Every Query, which, promulgated by our English sister, would perhaps find a solution when meeting the eyes of *Dutch* readers, will be TRANSLATED for them by her foreign brother.
 We promise to send you a version of the eventual answers.

 2. Of Queries, divulged in "De Navorscher," and likely to be answered if translated for the British readers of " Notes and Queries," a *version* will be presented by us to the sister-periodical.

 3. The title of Books or Odd Votumes wanted to purchase, of which copies may exist in the Netherlands, will be duly inserted into "De Navorscher" when required.
 Mr. Frederik Muller will direct his letters, containing particulars and lowest price, to the persons anxious for information.

 4. All communications for "De Navorscher " must be addressed to Mr. D. Nutt, Bookseller, No. 270.
 Strand ; or, *carriage free*, to the "_Directors_ of the same," care of Mr. Frederick Muller, " Heerengracht, near the Oude Speigelstraat, Amsterdam."

 With a fervent wish that in such two neighbourly nations, connected by religion, commerce, and literary pursuits, may be more and more united by the mail-bearing sea which divides them, we have the honour to remain,
 Mr. Editor,
 Your respectful servants,
 The Directors or " De Navorscher."
 Amsterdam, the 16th of December, 1850.

-When by the publication of "Notes anp Queries" we laid down those telegraphic lines of literary communication which we hoped should one day find their way into every library and book-room in the United Kingdom, we little thought that, ere fifteen months had passed, we should be called upon, not to lay down a submarine telegraph, but to establish a supermarine communication with our brethren in the Low Countries.
+When by the publication of "Notes and Queries" we laid down those telegraphic lines of literary communication which we hoped should one day find their way into every library and book-room in the United Kingdom, we little thought that, ere fifteen months had passed, we should be called upon, not to lay down a submarine telegraph, but to establish a supermarine communication with our brethren in the Low Countries.
 We do so most gladly, for we owe them much.
 From them it was that Caxton learned the art, but for which "Notes ann Queries" would never have existed ; and of which the unconstrained practice has, under Providence, served to create aur literature, to maintain our liberties, and to win for England its exalted position among the nations of the earth.

 Heartily, therefore, do we bid God speed to "De Navorscher ;" and earnestly will we do all we can to realise the kindly wish of our Amsterdam brethren, that the "two neighbourly nations of Holland and England, connected by religion, commerce, and literary pursuits, may be more and more united by the mail-bearing sea which divides them."

 ---

 https://archive.org/details/sim_notes-and-queries_1851-02-01_3_66/mode/2up